-1.2 What is a saline-filled breast implant?
+1.2 What Is a Saline-Filled Breast Implant?

-A saline-filled breast implant is a sac (implant shell) of silicone elastomer (rubber), which is surgically implanted under your breast tissue or chest muscle and then filled with sterile saline (a saltwater solution) through a valve.
+A saline-filled breast implant is a sac (implant shell) of silicone elastomer (rubber), which is surgically implanted under your breast tissue or chest muscle and then filled with sterile saline (a salt water solution) through a valve.
 NATRELLE® Saline-Filled Breast Implants have a round shape and come in many different sizes and styles.
-The image shown below is an example of a NATRELLE® Saline-Filled Breast Implant that you may have seen at your surgeon's office.